The Campus Solar System Project

-This project focus is on creating an indoor-outdoor scaled model of the solar system to be displayed on and within the community of Everett Community College and surrounding community that will engage and involve students of all levels who interact with it.
+This project focus is on creating an outdoor scale model of the solar system to be displayed on and within the community of Everett Community College and surrounding community that will engage and involve students of all levels who interact with it.
 The key terms are relevant and interactive given cell phones, texting, i-Pods, blue-tooth technology etc. and that the displays will be outside on the Everett Community College campus and community.
 The image below is a suggested scale using the campus to contain all the planets.

 Mission: The goal of the entire design and science team is to build a scale models of the solar system on or both on and off campus depending on funding so students and visitors to campus, K-12, and other colleges, will have a fun and interactive way to learn about the Solar System.

 Impact: Providing educational resources for visitors to Everett Community College campus and the surrounding community.

 Proposed campus-scaled model of the solarsystem with planet pedestal-plaque positions

 Solar System Passport: A passport will be developed that looks like a conventional passport with pages of information on each planet and a space to create a rubbing from a symbol at each planet pedestal.
 Physical and digital versions.

 Solar Passport Cover

 SCIENCE: All informational content on the pedestal will be based on current scientific knowledge of the planets.
 Careful attention will be given to create an accurate scale model of the planet and its position in our solar system.
 A diagram of the entire solar system and the planet’s placement will be included.
 A quick response code will be included and reference to a sub-site of the college web site containing more information on the solar system and links to resources.
 Links to our science and engineering departments will be included.